Inveterate-io/shopify-cart-scripts/README.md

 - member_only_pricing_ptag: Provides a specific percentage discount to individual line items that have the specified tag
 - member_only_pricing_ftag: Provides a specific fixed amount discount to individual line items that have the specified tag
 - pre_member_only_pricing_complete_tag_solution: Applies the complete tag solution for member only pricing to non-members who have the membership product in their cart.
+- pre_member_only_pricing_complete_tag_solution_combined: Applies the complete tag solution for member only pricing to non-members who have the membership product in their cart and members of the program.